-Dennehy has received commissions from Dawn Upshaw, the Kronos Quartet, Alarm Will Sound, Bang On A Can, Third Coast Percussion, Icebreaker (London), Contact (Toronto), Lucilin (Luxembourg), Orkest de Ereprijs (Netherlands), Fidelio Trio, Percussion Group of the Hague, RTE National Symphony Orchestra, the St. Paul Chamber Orchestra, BBC Ulster Orchestra and the San Francisco Contemporary Music Players among others.
-Collaborations include pieces with the writer Enda Walsh (including his recent opera The Last Hotel), the choreographers Yoshiko Chuma and Shobana Jeyasingh, and the visual artist John Gerrard.
+Dennehy has received commissions from Dawn Upshaw, the Kronos Quartet, Alarm Will Sound, Third Coast Percussion, Icebreaker (London), the Doric String Quartet (London), Contact (Toronto), Lucilin (Luxembourg), Bang On A Can, Orkest de Ereprijs (Netherlands), Fidelio Trio, Percussion Group of the Hague, RTE National Symphony Orchestra, the St. Paul Chamber Orchestra, BBC Ulster Orchestra and the San Francisco Contemporary Music Players among others.
+Collaborations include pieces with the writers Colm Tóibín (The Dark Places) and Enda Walsh (including the opera The Last Hotel, and a forthcoming opera The Second Violinist), the choreographers Yoshiko Chuma and Shobana Jeyasingh, and the visual artist John Gerrard.
 In 2010 his single-movement orchestral piece Crane was ‘recommended’ by the International Rostrum of Composers.

 Returning to Ireland after studies abroad in the USA, France and Holland, Dennehy founded Crash Ensemble, Ireland’s now-renowned new music group, in 1997.
 Alongside the singers Dawn Upshaw and Iarla O’Lionáird, Crash Ensemble features on the 2011 Nonesuch release of Dennehy’s music, entitled Grá agus Bás.
 NPR named it one of its “50 favorite albums’’ (in any genre) of 2011.
 In October 2014, RTE Lyric FM released a portrait CD of Dennehy’s orchestral music.
-Previous releases include a number by NMC Records in London and Cantaloupe in New York.
-Previously a tenured lecturer at Trinity College Dublin, Donnacha was appointed a Global Scholar for at Princeton University in the Autumn of 2012.
+Other releases include a number by NMC Records in London, and Cantaloupe in New York.
+Previously a tenured lecturer at Trinity College Dublin, Donnacha was appointed a Global Scholarat Princeton University in the Autumn of 2012.
 He was also appointed composer-in-residence for the Fort Worth Symphony Orchestra in Texas (2013-14).
 He joined the music faculty at Princeton University in 2014.

-Biography updated January 2016
+Biography updated May 2017